alexkravets/venice/README.md

   venice deploy
   ```

 Default admin account: is `user@example.com`:`password`.
-After deploy is finished, please login and create new account, then remove default one.
+After deploy is
+finished, please login and create a new account, then remove default one.

-- Start venice server:
+- Start Venice server:

   ```bash
   rails s